 There is life beyond pain!

-In fact, Sensei Tristan is pleased to share his #1 Breathwork Technique for releasing pain.
-It’s part of his Martial Yoga: Movement Medicine formula but he’s offering this technique to you… totally free… no obligation to buy anything.
-And regardless of your physical shape, age, pain level or schedule, this breathing technique will help you to re-calibrate and reset the signal between your body and your brain – turning off the “protect” response and provoking the relaxation response.
+In fact, Sensei Tristan’s #1 Breathwork Technique for releasing pain is part of his Martial Yoga: Movement Medicine formula.
+Regardless of your physical shape, age, pain level or schedule, this breathing technique will help you to re-calibrate and reset the signal between your body and your brain – turning off the “protect” response and provoking the relaxation response.
 Since returning to teaching, Sensei Tristan has shared this with many of his martial arts students and coaching clients over the years and they’ve had incredible results.
 Some experience INSTANT relief after doing it only once.

 So whether you:

 Ask yourself… are you ready to stop suffering in silence and start living out loud?
-Please do yourself a favor and try this technique.
-It’s completely free.
-What do you have to lose?
+Please do yourself a favor and try this program.
+Really, what do you have to lose?